 The decisions taken by the EOSC Tripartite Governance on the EOSC Federation are reflected in the Handbook, which through a process of iteration will serve as the living reference document for the operation of the EOSC Federation.

-The EOSC Federation Handbook is written collaboratively with open consultations, meetings, events and sprints.
+The EOSC Federation Handbook was written collaboratively with open consultations, meetings, events and sprints, without any assistance from AI.
 Its intended users include primarily facility managers, policy makers and technical staff of research-performing and funding organisations, Research Infrastructures, providers of scientific services and other resources, and e-Infrastructures.

 EOSC Federation Handbook table of contents